blase147/OOP-School-Library/README.md

 - copy this link <https://github.com/blase147/OOP-School-Library.git>
 - get the directory that you want to clone the repository.

+### Prerequisites

+In order to run this project you need:

+- install Ruby
+- gem install rails

+### Setup

-- open the command prompt in this directory.
+open the command prompt in this directory.
 - write git clone <https://github.com/blase147/OOP-School-Library.git>

+### Install

-- go to the repository folder in your command prompt.
+Go to the repository folder in your command prompt.
 - run bundle install.

 <!-- AUTHORS -->